vera-institute/PD_Data_Directory/README.md

 * `arr_agg_type`: indicates if the data is captured at an incident level or an aggregate
 * `arr_codebook`: indicates if a codebook is present for the data
 * `arr_off_dem`: indicates if the dataset contains demographic information on the officer involved
-* `arr_arr_dem`: indicates if the dataset contains demographic information on the victim involved
+* `arr_arr_dem`: indicates if the dataset contains demographic information on the arrestee involved
 * `arr_location`: indicates what location information is contained in the dataset
 * `arr_embed`: indicates if there is internally embedded data analysis tools on the site page (i.e. mapping or charts with variable toggles)
 * `arr_coverage`: span of time covered by dataset
 * `arr_demographic`: indicates whether the dataset includes demographic data for each arrest
-* `arr_download`: indicates whether the data itself is able to be exported from the online interface
+* `arr_download`: indicates if the data itself is able to be exported from the online interface
+* `arr_charge`: indicates if the charge associated with the arrest was included
+* `arr_uof`: indicates if force was used during the arrest event
 * `arr_notes`: other relevant information about the dataset or availability of information through the police department

+### Calls for Service

+Note: Since not all calls for service are indicative of crime and not all crimes are reported via 911, these data sources are distinct from crime (incident) data sources.

+The variables related to Calls for Service are:
+* `cfs_url`: link to reports or raw data reporting calls for service
+* `cfs_coverage`: span of time covered by dataset
+* `cfs_data_type`: indicates how the data is structured (i.e. .csv, .pdf, report style)
+* `cfs_agg_type`: indicates if the data is captured at an incident level or an aggregate
+* `cfs_timestamp`: indicates which timestamps exist
+* `cfs_download`: indicates if the data itself is able to be exported from the online interface
+* `cfs_officer_initiated`: indicates if the dataset captures interactions initiated by officers (such as traffic stops, street investigations, observing crimes in progress, etc)
+* `cfs_timstamps`: indicates if the dataset includes timstamps associated with the call (i.e. time created, time dispatched
+* `cfs_dispatchedFlag`: indicates whether the dataset includes only cases in which an officer was dispatched
+* `cfs_calltype`: indicates if the dataset includes the call type (i.e. intial, final or general)
+* `cfs_priority`: indicates if the dataset includes the call priority level
+* `cfs_outcome`: indicates if the dataset includes the outcome of each call for service
+* `cfs_location`: indicates if the dataset includes location data for each call for service
+* `cfs_notes`: other relevant information about the dataset or availability of information through the police department

 ### Crime